AdobeDocs/target.de-DE/help/c-implementing-target/c-implementing-target-for-client-side-web/t-mbox-download/c-understanding-global-mbox/pass-parameters-to-global-mbox.md

 topic: Standard
 uuid: 058f0ef5-037a-4daf-8a1e-a9c7ecc7f0bd
 translation-type: tm+mt
-source-git-commit: a51addc6155f2681f01f2329b25d72327de36701
+source-git-commit: 8bf89f30fec597b983067ec4604dba09a9ec2832
 workflow-type: tm+mt
-source-wordcount: '386'
+source-wordcount: '381'
-ht-degree: 97%
+ht-degree: 73%

 ---

 # Übergeben von Parametern an eine globale Mbox{#pass-parameters-to-a-global-mbox}

-Die JavaScript-Funktion targetPageParams wird verwendet, um Parameter an die globale Mbox zu übergeben.
-Dies ist in allen Szenarien erforderlich, in denen zusätzliche Targeting- bzw.
-Kontextinformationen an Target übergeben werden müssen.
+Die JavaScript-Funktion `targetPageParams` wird verwendet, um Parameter an die globale Mbox weiterzuleiten.
+This is needed in any scenario where additional targeting/context information is to be passed into [!DNL Target].

-Beispiel: Verwenden Sie in einer Recommendations-Aktivität die Parameter zur Darstellung des aktuellen Produkts oder der Kategorie, die angezeigt wird.
+For example, in a [!DNL Recommendations] activity, use the parameters to represent the current product or category that is being viewed.

-Der Code zum Aufrufen der JavaScript-Funktion muss auf der Seite vor die globale Mbox gestellt werden, unabhängig davon, ob die globale Mbox als Teil der „mbox.js“ aktiviert wird oder manuell im Seiten-Code eingefügt wird.
+Der Code zum Aufrufen der JavaScript-Funktion muss vor der globalen Mbox auf der Seite stehen, unabhängig davon, ob die globale Mbox als Teil von at.js ausgelöst oder manuell im Seiten-Code eingefügt wird.

 >[!NOTE]
 >
->Wenn Sie Parameter zu allen Mboxes auf der Seite hinzufügen möchten, nicht nur zur globalen Mbox, verwenden Sie die Funktion [targetPageParamsAll()](/help/c-implementing-target/c-implementing-target-for-client-side-web/targetpageparamsall.md) (nur at.js).
+>If you want to add parameters to all mboxes on the page, not just to the global mbox, use the [targetPageParamsAll()](/help/c-implementing-target/c-implementing-target-for-client-side-web/targetpageparamsall.md) function.

 Um Parameter an `target-global-mbox` zu übergeben, können Sie die Funktion `targetPageParams()` auf eine der folgenden Arten verwenden: